 - His behavior is fear-related.

 - He wants attention.

 Take responsibility for your own belongings.
 If you don't want it in your dog's mouth, don't make it available.
-Keep clothing, shoes, books, trash, eyeglasses, and remote control devices out of your dog's reach.
+Keep clothing, shoes, books, trash, eyeglasses and remote controls out of your dog's reach.